Downtown Activation and Beautification Proposals

 Downtown is a part of our city’s social and cultural heart, part of what makes our whole city thrive.
 As part of continuing efforts to support downtown, we are funding projects that bring joy to the community in small, everyday experiences, and in new, innovative ways.
 These projects can include artwork, interactive exhibits, events, and other features on sidewalks, plazas, parks and other highly visible spaces.

-Seven projects were selected for 2024.
 You can see the project concepts here.
-The project designs are not final, but sample photos are included to give you a sense of the project.
+Some project designs are not final, but sample photos are included to give you a sense of the project.

 • One Spark – Immersive Experiences in Vacant Spaces ($60,000)